pyepics/pyepics/doc/ca.rst

   2. the ctypes interface requires that the shared library be loaded before it is used.

-  3. because ctypes requires references to the library and callback functions be kept for the life-cycle of CA-using part of a program (or else they will be garbage collected).
+  3. ctypes requires references to the library and callback functions be kept for the life-cycle of CA-using part of a program (or else they will be garbage collected).

-For these reasons, the handling of the life-cycle here for a CA session can be slightly complicated.
-As far as is possible, this module tries to prevent the user from needing to worry about explicitly initializing the CA session.
-Instead, the library is initialized as soon as it is needed (but not on loading the module!).
+For these reasons, the handling of the life-cycle for a CA session can be slightly complicated.
+As far as is possible, the :mod:`ca` module prevents the user from needing to worry about explicitly initializing the CA session.
+Instead, the library is initialized as soon as it is needed.
 This module also handles finalizing the CA session, so that core-dumps and warning messages do not happen due to CA still being 'alive' as a program ends.

-These initialization and finalization tasks are handled in the following
+Because some users may wish to customize the initialization and finalization process, the detailed steps will be described here.
+These initialization and finalization tasks are handled in the following way:
-way:

    * :data:`libca` holds a permanent, global reference to the CA shared library.

-   * the function :func:`initialize_libca` is called to ... initialize
+   * the function :func:`initialize_libca` is called to initialize libca.
-     libca.
-It takes no arguments, but uses the global Boolean :data:`PREEMPTIVE_CALLBACK` (default of ``True``) to control whether preemptive callbacks are used.
+     This function takes no arguments, but does use the global Boolean :data:`PREEMPTIVE_CALLBACK` (default value of ``True``) to control whether preemptive callbacks are used.

    * the function :func:`finalize_libca` is used to finalize libca.
      Normally, this is function is registered to be called when a program